Non-Hermitian quantum mechanics approach for extracting and emulating continuum physics based on bound-state-like calculations: Detailed description: Continuum physics, NHQM methods and rational approximations

 The other more sophisticated methods of this type include the CE method~\cite{Schlessinger:1966zz, Schlessinger:1968vsk, Schlessinger:1968zz, McDonald:1969zza, Uzu:2003ms, Deltuva:2012fa, Deltuva:2013qf, Deltuva:2013mda, Deltuva:2014pda} and the LIT methods~\cite{efros1985computation, Efros:1994iq, Efros:2007nq, Orlandini:2013eya, Sobczyk:2021dwm, Sobczyk:2023sxh, Bonaiti:2024fft}.
 The two types of calculations extrapolate the complex-$E$ results to the real-$E$ axis using their specific procedures.
-Moreover, the $\vectheta$ emulation discussed in this work could be helpful for the CE and LIT calculations.
+Moreover, the $\vectheta$-emulation discussed in this work could be helpful for the CE and LIT calculations.
 Sec.~\ref{sec:couplingwithothers} will go into detail about these aspects.

-\subsection{Exponentially pole clustering near branch points and discretized {\BCT}s in (near)-optimal rational approximation}
+\subsection{Exponentially pole clustering near branch points and discretized {\BCT}s in (near-)optimal rational approximation}

-Lloyd N.~Trefethen and others, in recent years, have done a series of numerical studies on the rational approximations of univariate functions, $f(z)$, with singularities, including branch points.
+Lloyd N.~Trefethen and others, in recent years, have done a series of numerical studies on the rational approximations of a univariate function ($f(z)$) with branch points and other singularities, which approximates $f$ as a sum of simple poles:

+with $z_{i=1,2,,,N_p}$ as the locations of the poles.
+One of the poles could be located at $\infty$---meaning a polynomial could be added here.

 A good review can be found in Ref.~\cite{Trefethen2023review}.
-In particular, they~\cite{Trefethen2021NodeClustering} noticed that to achieve an efficient (or near-optimal) approximation, the poles of the rational approximation cluster exponentially near the branch points of $f(z)$, such as our $\resolventamp(z)$.
+In particular, they~\cite{Trefethen2021NodeClustering} noticed that to achieve an efficient (or near-optimal) approximation, the poles cluster exponentially near the branch points of $f(z)$, such as the $\resolventamp(z)$.
 Such pole distribution has been known in the case of approximating $|z|$ function (or equivalently $\sqrt{z}$)~\cite{Newman1964} for some time, as mentioned in Ref.~\cite{Trefethen2021NodeClustering}.
 Still, these recent works emphasize the ``widespread'' of this pole clustering phenomenon in the near-optimal rational approximations.
 To have a visual impression of the clustering pattern of the poles or eigenenergies, see, for example, Figs.~\ref{fig:Swave_BE_10_LAM2_200_error_2dim} and ~\ref{fig:Swave_BE_10_LAM2_200_poles}.